 These lists are not exhaustive and there may be other signs.

 One lone sign might be an indicator that sexual abuse is happening or there might not be any indicators at all.
 The likelihood that abuse is occurring increases if there is more than one sign.
-It is also important to remember that these behaviours may not necessarily be connected to sexual abuse.
+It is important to remember that these behaviours may not be connected to sexual abuse.
 They might be connected to other problems for which the child needs help.

 According to the NSPCC, any child is at risk of being sexually abused.
 It’s important to remember that both boys and girls can be sexually abused.